trenthaynes/notes-system/deployment/README.md

 # Deployment

-This directory contains the Docker Compose configuration for running PiperVault and the notes-mcp server on your Unraid home server.
+This directory contains the Docker Compose configuration for running PiperVault and the notes-mcp server on your home server.
 Both services sit behind your existing Traefik reverse proxy and are reachable from any machine on your network or over Tailscale.

 ## Prerequisites